 Power of Compounding & Time

-The power of compounding can be considerably enhanced by increasing the holding time.
+The multiplying factor of our money can be considerably enhanced by increasing the holding time.
 The mathematical explanation of the effect of compounding is simple.
 So I’ll leave the maths to you.
 Allow me to explain the effect of time in simpler terms.

 Inference: For a common man, this is the easiest trick to follow from the investment book.
 Just holding on to a reasonably good investment will work.
 Buy a good multi-cap mutual fund, and simply hold on to it for the next 20-year.
 Let the power of compounding work for you.
 A multi-cap fund yielding 16% per annum return will multiply your invested corpus by 19.5 times in 20-Years.